Guimmam/youtube_ui_clone/README.md

-# Cards App
+# YouTube UI Clone

-YouTube UI Clone - Simple app written in Flutter that I made that app to practice my UX, UI and design skills.
+Simple app written in Flutter that I made that app to practice my UX, UI and design skills.

 ## Used technologies
 Flutter, Dart